vovaekb/rgb_cloud_segmentation/README.md

 # rgb_cloud_segmentation
 Application for the segmentation of RGB-D point cloud of scene by means of OpenCV MeanShift method.

+Idea: research on methods for segmenting RGB-D point cloud observed from the viewpoint above.
+Problem: humanoid robot PR2 explores the table from above.
+Some objects laying on the table have very thin boundaries (e.g. cups) when observed from the viewpoint above thus making detecting such objects difficult.
+During this project research on different image segmentation methods from OpenCV library was carried out.
+As a result MeanShift method shown best results and was choosen for segmenting RGB-D point cloud of scene.

 ## Using
 Compile project:
 ```